zbishop2002/CarefreeDockManager/README.md

 ```

 ### Automatic Backup Script Template with Shoutrrr Integration
-- After modifying this template for your system, choose someplace to store it and make it a cron job.
+- After modifying this template for your system, choose someplace to store it permanently before making a systemd timer.
 A day before the scheduled watchtower update is recommended
 - Use the exact same webhook link from the Watchtower docker compose
-- The cron job must be on root's crontab or that of another admin account

 ```
 #!/bin/bash